dpiponi/Stellarator/README.md

 ```
 and it'll render a trace that looks a bit like:
 ![RAM trace](docs/trace.png?raw=true "RAM trace")
+The idea is that the image is 1024 pixels wide, one pixel for each bit of RAM.
+Vertically is time measured in the number of writes.
+By default each row corresponds to the average value of each bit over 512 writes.
+The colour indicates intensity of activity.
+Blue indicates fewer writes to those bits, yellow indicates more.

 Some notes on writing an emulator in Haskell
 ---------------------------------------------